Skip to main content

 Terminals

-It is important that the terminal has Location Services enabled and automatic date and time settings turned on, so that the time zone and clock are updated correctly.
+It is important that the terminal has Location Services enabled and automatic date and time settings, so the time zone and time are updated correctly.

-👉 We recommend using an iPad as a QR code scanner, but the choice of terminal is flexible.
+👉 We recommend using an iPad as a QR code scanner, but the choice of terminal is up to you.

 Get started in 5 minutes